Meta Horizon OS

 Meta Horizon OS, previously known informally as Meta Quest Platform or Meta Quest OS, is an Android-based extended reality operating system for the Meta Quest line of devices released by Meta Platforms.
 Initially developed for the embedded operating system on the Oculus Rift and Oculus Rift S, the platform has been based on the Android operating system since the release of the Oculus Go in 2018.
 It first supported augmented reality via grayscale camera passthrough upon the release of the Oculus Quest in 2019, and has supported color passthrough since the release of the Meta Quest Pro in 2022.

-On April 22, 2024, the company announced that the platform would be rebranded as Meta Horizon OS and opened to third-party headset manufacturers, starting with Microsoft, Asus and Lenovo.
+On April 22, 2024, the company announced that the platform would be rebranded as Meta Horizon OS.

 History

 The platform was first developed by Oculus VR for the embedded operating system on the Oculus Rift DK1 (Development Kit 1), which was released to developers in 2013.

 Development of the software platform increased following the March 2014 acquisition of Oculus VR (now the Reality Labs division of Meta).
 Under Facebook, Oculus VR collaborated with Samsung to develop the Android-based Samsung Gear VR headset, with the Oculus VR division porting Oculus Home, Oculus Store, Oculus Cinema (later Video) apps and other necessary application software, and developing the Oculus Mobile SDK, tracking sensor firmware, optimized Android and the required GPU drivers for virtual reality.
-The development of the software parlayed into Facebook's own plans for VR headset development.
-Oculus Go, the first Oculus device to use Android and the company's first standalone VR device, was released on May 1, 2018.
-Apps and games made for the Rift headsets were backwards-compatible with the Oculus Quest.

-On April 22, 2024, the company announced that the platform would be rebranded as Meta Horizon OS and opened to third-party headset manufacturers, starting with Microsoft, Asus and Lenovo.
-In the same announcement, the Meta Quest Store was renamed as the Meta Horizon Store, the Meta Quest mobile companion app renamed as the Horizon mobile app, and a new spatial app framework was announced to assist mobile developers in porting their software to, or programming original apps for, Horizon OS.
-Despite licensing the operating system to third-party manufacturers for niche markets such as gaming, fitness and productivity, Meta is set to continue manufacturing their Quest hardware for its current generalized market.
+On April 22, 2024, Meta announced that the platform would be rebranded as Meta Horizon OS, and that the company was working on a spatial app framework to help developers port non-VR mobile apps to Horizon OS.
+Meta also announced plans to license the operating system to third-parties to produce their own headsets, with initial partners including Asus (which was developing a headset oriented towards the gaming market), Lenovo (which was working on "mixed reality devices for productivity, learning, and entertainment"), and Microsoft (which was to partner on a special Xbox-branded Quest).
+However in December 2025, it was announced by Meta that this program had been "paused" in order to focus on first-party hardware.